Configure Nerdio Manager for Unified Application Management

 Intune group management (customized group names)

 When you create an Intune group in Nerdio Manager, it is automatically assigned a GUID in Azure that is creating using a string of random characters.
 This means it can make it harder to identify what the groups purpose is.
-For example:

 In Nerdio Manager you can customize the Intune group names to be more friendly and more meaningful as to the purpose of the group based on your own naming conventions.
 These group names act as a virtual name, and although the friendly name is displayed in Nerdio Manager, the original name will still be displayed in the Azure portal.

-Sign in to your Azure portal
+Sign in to your Azure portal.

 Select your site, and navigate to Settings > Environment variables.